 Phyllonorycter mines are overwintered outside in nylon pockets secured to a numbered, wooden frame for identification purposes.They are then brought indoors around the end of February for the adults to emerge.

 358 Phyllonorycter froelichiella pupae, Mar.19th 2010.
-Reared from the mines illustrated above.
+Reared from mines found in autumn 2009.
 Having survived one of the harshest winters on record they are removed from their mines and kept in an airtight jar with a tiny piece of damp tissue for humidity.
 Any condensation on the jar wall is removed daily to avoid mould forming on the pupae.
 Emergence is imminent as the wing pattern becomes visible.

 358 Phyllonorycter froelichiella, Mar.20th 2010.
-Reared from the mines illustrated above.
-Another variation of markings within this fascinating genus of moths.
+Reared from the pupae illustrated above.
+Another variation of markings within this fascinating family of moths.

 363 Phyllonorycter joannisi = platanoidella mine in Norway Maple, Elland Bridge, July 2nd 2014.
 Also recorded from two areas of Manor Heath park.